ALEXANDRA McCORMICK

 Tandem.
 2014 Galería Magda Bellotti.
 Madrid, España.

 CATALOGO ¿Por qué el Cielo es amarillo?
-2012 Beca.
+2012 Grant.
 Ministerio de Cultura.
 Pasantías Nacionales.
 Lugar a Dudas.
 Cali, Colombia.

 Education